-If you want to participate in a Christmas parade but aren't sure what type of float to create, you'll find this list of six a great place to begin.
-The theme depends primarily on the amount of time and money you want to spend working on the float and the message you are trying to convey.
+If you want to participate in a Christmas parade but aren't sure what type of float to create, you'll find this list a great place to begin.
+The parade float theme depends primarily on the amount of time and money you want to spend working on the float and the message you are trying to convey.
+Use these parade float ideas to create a stunning float for the Christmas parade.

-The original Christmas story, the birth of Baby Jesus, can make for a perfect float theme.
+The original Christmas story, the birth of Baby Jesus, can make for a perfect float theme (pictured above).
 This would make a great float for a church or any other religious group.

 Costumed actors can bring an authentic feel to the scene.
 Characters from this story include Mary, Joseph, Baby Jesus, the Wiseman, shepherds, angels, and animals.